en-wl/wordlist/README.md

 Variant level inconsistencies will arise when there are additional forms found in the database that are not mentioned.
 To resolve this, simply provide the additional forms.

-Inconsistencies can also arise when merging groups if the two groups have conflicting information.
-To resolve the conflict, assign a new value.
-To remove the group-annotation use `_`.
-To remove the pos-class use `<POS/>`.
-To remove the usage note use `()`.

 ### Adjust file format